 Notice that instead of the dimension of the entire texture map, mElmWidth/Height now contain values that correspond to the dimension of a single sprite element in the sprite sheet.

-Modify Existing SpriteRenderable Functions to Support Per-Pixel Collision

 Follow these steps:

-Edit the SpriteRenderable.js file and modify the constructor to call the newly defined _setTexInfo() function to properly record the dimension of a sprite element.
+Modify the SpriteRenderable constructor to call the newly implemented _setTexInfo() function.
+This will properly record the dimension of a sprite element.

 constructor(myTexture) {